John of the Cross

 John of the Cross is known for his writings.
-He was mentored by and corresponded with the older Carmelite, Teresa of Ávila.
-Both his poetry and his studies on the development of the soul are considered the summit of mystical Spanish literature and among the greatest works of all Spanish literature.
+He was mentored by and corresponded with the older Carmelite nun Teresa of Ávila.
+Both his poetry and his studies on the development of the soul, particularly his Noche Obscura, are considered the summit of mystical Christian literature and among the greatest works of all Spanish literature.
 He was canonized by Pope Benedict XIII in 1726.
 In 1926, he was declared a Doctor of the Church by Pope Pius XI, and is also known as the "mystical doctor".

 Life

 Early life and education

-He was born Juan de Yepes y Álvarez at Fontiveros, Old Castile into a converso family (descendants of Jewish converts to Catholicism) in Fontiveros, near Ávila, a town of around 2,000 people.
+He was born Juan de Yepes y Álvarez at Fontiveros, Old Castile, into a "New Christian" family of Converso origins (descendants of Iberian Jewish converts to Roman Catholicism) in Fontiveros, near Ávila, a town of around 2,000 people.
 His father, Gonzalo, was an accountant to richer relatives who were silk merchants.
-In 1529 Gonzalo married John's mother, Catalina, who was an orphan of a lower class; he was rejected by his family and forced to work with his wife as a weaver.
-John's father died in 1545, while John was still only around three years old.
-Two years later, John's older brother, Luis, died, probably as a result of malnourishment due to the poverty to which the family had been reduced.
-As a result, John's mother Catalina took John and his surviving brother Francisco, first to Arévalo, in 1548 and then in 1551 to Medina del Campo, where she was able to find work.
+In 1529 Gonzalo married John's mother, Catalina, an orphan of humble origins; he was rejected by his family and forced to work with his wife as a weaver.
+John's father died in 1545, when John was around three years old.
+Two years later, John's older brother, Luis, died, probably from malnourishment due to the family's poverty.
+John's mother Catalina moved with John and his surviving brother Francisco, first to Arévalo in 1548, and then in 1551 to Medina del Campo, where she was able to find work.

 In Medina, John entered a school for 160 poor children, mostly orphans, to receive a basic education, mainly in Christian doctrine.
-They were given some food, clothing and lodging.
-While studying there, he was chosen to serve as an altar boy at a nearby monastery of Augustinian nuns.
+They were given some food, clothing, and lodging.
+While there, he was chosen to serve as an altar boy at a nearby convent of Augustinian nuns.
 Growing up, John worked at a hospital and studied the humanities at a Jesuit school from 1559 to 1563.
-The Society of Jesus was at that time a new organisation, having been founded only a few years earlier by the Spaniard St. Ignatius of Loyola.
+The Society of Jesus was at that time a new organization, having been founded only a few years earlier by the Spaniard St. Ignatius of Loyola.
 In 1563 he entered the Carmelite Order, adopting the name John of St. Matthias.

-The following year, in 1564 he made his First Profession as a Carmelite and travelled to Salamanca University, where he studied theology and philosophy.
-There he met Fray Luis de León, who taught biblical studies (Exegesis, Hebrew and Aramaic) at the university.
+In 1564, he made his first vows and enrolled in Salamanca University, where he studied theology and philosophy.
+There he met Fray Luis de León, who taught biblical studies (Exegesis, Hebrew, and Aramaic) at the university.